 As the industry enters the “Big Ship Era,” the Port of Long Beach is one of the few U.S. ports that can welcome today’s largest vessels.

 Founded in 1911, the Port serves 175 shipping lines with connections to 217 seaports around the world.
 Goods moving through the Port reach every U.S. congressional district.

-The Port encompasses 3,200 acres with 31 miles of waterfront, 10 piers, 80 berths and 66 post-Panamax gantry cranes.
-In 2014, the Port handled more than six million container units and is on track to surpass seven million in 2015.
+The Port encompasses 3,200 acres with 31 miles of waterfront, 10 piers, 80 berths and 66 post- Panamax gantry cranes.
+In 2017, the Port handled more than 7.5 million container units and expects to see even more growth in 2018.

-Led by the five-member Board of Harbor Commissioners and Chief Executive Officer Jon W. Slangerup, the Port began a capital improvements program topping $4 billion, the largest in the nation.
+Led by the five-member Board of Harbor Commissioners and Executive Director Mario Cordero, the Port is investing $4 billion this decade in a capital improvement program, the largest in the nation.
 It is building some of the most modern, efficient and sustainable marine facilities in the world to accommodate bigger and bigger ships, while generating tens of thousands of new jobs in the region.